Am I required to take a May Term course?

 I am scheduled to graduate in May.
 Can I take a May Term course after graduation?

 A graduating senior may take a May Term course, but the degree will not be conferred until after May Term.
-The student will walk at graduation and participate in all graduation activities, but graduation status will not be conferred until the May Term class grade has been posted to a student’s transcript.
+The student can walk at graduation and participate in all graduation activities, but graduation status will not be conferred until the May Term class grade has been posted to a student’s transcript.